KoushikSundaresan/SimCRM/README.md

 #### **Future Enhancements**

 - Add search functionality to filter customers.
-- Support for updating customer details.
 - Add database integration for persistent storage.
-- Enhance authentication with login credentials.
+- Enhance authentication with login credentials (PASSWORD).

 ---

 #### **Contributors**

 - **Your Name**
-   Email: [Your Email]
+   Email: f20230129@dubai.bits-pilani.ac.in

 Feel free to fork this project or contribute by raising issues or submitting pull requests.